bendrendel/scroll-animation/README.md

 ## Introduction

-This project is a template for quickly starting new projects.
-It contains a boilerplate HTML file, a basic CSS stylesheet, an empty JS file, and a basic readme file.
+This project is a page with content that flies in from either side as you scroll down the page.

 ## Technologies